graphhopper/directions-api/README.md

 If you need a custom or white-label solution please contact us.

-Regardless of the package and additionally to our attribution you need to include attribution to [OpenStreetMap](https://www.openstreetmap.org/copyright/).
+Additionally to our attribution you need to include attribution to [OpenStreetMap](https://www.openstreetmap.org/copyright/) e.g. in your about page.

 ## HTTP Error codes